 Support the Foundation

-Piedmont Technical College students who had outstanding academic accomplishments during the 2014 spring semester have earned inclusion on the President’s List.
+Piedmont Technical College students who had outstanding academic accomplishments during the 2014 summer term have earned inclusion on the President’s List.
 To be named to the list, students must be full time and earn a term GPA of 4.00.
 Students will receive a certificate of achievement signed by the college president.

-President’s List students include:
+President’s List includes:

 Abbeville - Brennan D. Ferguson and Cassaundra D. Geer, both of Abbeville; and Wesley T. Hayslette of Donalds.

 Students at Piedmont Technical College were treated to a Fall Kick-off and Club Fair Recently.
 Organizations and clubs on campus presented information to students during the fall kick-off as well as provided a free hot dog lunch.
 The annual event welcomes students back to class and introduces them to the clubs and organizations available on campus.